Are you are planning a family holiday to France and wondering whether you should visit Puy Du Fou?

 The food is exceptional and very reasonable priced in the park offering the option to take a picnic, use the fast food kiosks or eat in the unique dining experiences.
 I will be sharing more about the food later.

-How do I get there and what is the Address of Puy Du Fou?
+How do I get to Puy Du Fou?

 Puy Du Fou is 1 hour from Nantes by car.
 You can fly to Nantes with EasyJet from Luton, Gatwick and Liverpool and with a little research flights are very reasonably priced.
 Click on he map below to get directions from the airport.